VenoGaube/ImageLibrary/README.md

-# README.md z navodili se nahaja znotraj /docs datoteke.
+# README.md with instructions is inside the docs folder.